thomas-lehmann-private/Invoke-Tasks/README.md

 ## Feature summary

  - Pure Powershell with a single script and no module/assembly dependency
- - Running tasks in given order
+ - Running tasks in defined order
  - Each task can have one dependency that runs first
  - Capturing multiple output by defining named regexes written into a `captured.json`
  - Tasks can be tagged allowing to filter for tasks
  - Tasks can be skipped
  - It's possible to define task libraries (file as well as folder)
  - Scripts are checked to use API functions only.
- - Invoke-Task output can be hidden
+ - Invoke-Tasks output can be hidden
  - Task data (hashtable) can be shared accross all tasks
  - Performance output for each individual task